Ceramic Coatings Explained: The Science Behind the Shine

 Do NOT prevent rock chips

-Do NOT eliminate the need for maintenance
+Do NOT eliminate maintenance

 Maintenance After Coating